servo/servo.org/_posts/2025-02-14-this-month-in-servo.md

 A few crashes have been fixed, including when exiting Servo (@mukilan, #34917), when using the [internal memory profiler](https://book.servo.org/hacking/profiling.html#memory-profiling) (@jdm, #35058), and when running ResizeObserver callbacks (@willypuzzle, #35168).

+## For developers

+We now run **CI smoketests on OpenHarmony** using a real device (@jschwe, @mukilan, #35006), increasing confidence in your changes beyond compile-time errors.

+We’ve also tripled our **self-hosted CI runner capacity** (@delan, #34983, #35002), making concurrent Windows and macOS builds possible without falling back to the much slower GitHub-hosted runners.

+Servo can’t yet run WebDriver-based tests on [wpt.fyi](https://wpt.fyi), [wpt.servo.org](https://wpt.servo.org), or CI, because the `servo` executor for the [Web Platform Tests](https://web-platform-tests.org) does not support testdriver.js.
+`servodriver` does, though, so we’ve started fixing test regressions with that executor with the goal of eventually switching to it (@jdm, #34957, #34997).

 ## Donations

 Thanks again for your generous support!